techtouch-inc/Go-SCP-jaJP/src/ja/howto-contribute.md

 3. Create an upstream remote and sync your local copy
 4. Branch each set of work
 5. Push the work to your own repository
-6. Create a new pull request
+6. Create a new Pull Request
 7. Look out for any code feedback and respond accordingly

 This book was built from ground-up in a "collaborative fashion", using a small